chickchilinka/planetoid-fps/README.md

     - Bootstrap & loading flow
     - Window system
     - DI via Zenject, reactive programming via UniRx
+    - Module with the basis of client-server interaction and implementation in Fishnet.
+See demo for basic client-server message exchange and RPC in `Demos/NetworkingDemo`.

 ## 🚀 Getting Started